-vviriter Spring Summer Fall +5 to +15 0 to +15 -10 to +10 -5 to +10 events with longer dry periods in between those events.
+Winter Spring Summer Fall +5 to +15 0 to +15 -10 to +10 -5 to +10 events with longer dry periods in between those events.
 These changes can have a variety of effects on the State's water resources (NYSERDA 2011).
-Figure 5.4.4-11 displays the project rainfall and frequency of extreme storms in New York State.
 The amount of rain fall in a 100-year event is projected to increase, while the number of years between such storms (return period) is projected to decrease.
 Rainstorms will become more severe and more frequent (NYSERDA 2011).